Methi Thepla – Healthy Indian Fenugreek Leaves Flat Breads

 2. Mix all the ingredients thoroughly.
 The fenugreek leaves will release some moisture, so start kneading the dough without adding water initially.

-3. If the dough feels dry, add 1 to 2 tablespoons of water gradually, only if required, to form a smooth and pliable dough.
+3. If the dough feels dry, add 1 to 2 tbsp of water gradually, only if required, to form a smooth and pliable dough.
 If the dough becomes sticky, sprinkle a little more flour and knead again.

 4. Divide the dough into equal portions and roll each portion into a ball.